acm-uic/acm-uic.github.io/src/pages/about.md

 Additionally, ACM@UIC provides computing resources such as servers, software and a working network in our office, accounts for members along with the opportunity to obtain practice maintaining and improving these resources through activities and SIGs.
-See the documentation pages and the blog for more information or attend an event such as the General Body Meeting scheduled near the beginning of each semester..
+See the documentation pages and the blog for more information or attend an event such as the General Body Meeting scheduled near the beginning of each semester.